- General School-Wide Behavior Expectations

 PTC is a volunteer and parent/community organization that exists to promote and enhance the educational opportunities at Sexton Mountain, and to help develop a sense of community.
 All parents and interested community members are invited.
 Check out the PTC website for opportunities.

-An information sheet listing many of the volunteer possibilities is included in the Back to School packet.
-It explains the positions and the responsibilities involved.
-We welcome volunteers whether it is just a few times a year or every week.
 All parents and community members planning to volunteer must complete the background check.
 Find out more on the District Volunteer page.

 VISITING OUR SCHOOL